jgclark/wiki-website/_posts/2017-07-23-Report Bugs.md

 typora-root-url: ../
 ---

-## Where to find us?
+## How to contact us?

 - Email: <hi@typora.io>
 - Github Issues: https://github.com/typora/typora-issues

-You could also reach us for suggestions, complains, or any discussions.
+You could also write to us for suggestions, complaints, or any discussion.

 ## What to tell us?

-- Your typora version and OS version
+- Your Typora version and OS version
-- Descriptions about the bug, if you don't want to type, just throw us a screenshot is also OK.
+- Descriptions about the bug; if you don't want to type, just throw us a screenshot is also OK.
 - A way to reproduce the bug, or a sample file that may trigger the bug is very helpful for us.
-We will appreciate it if you can find it and tell us that.
-If it cannot be reproduced, then anything that may relates is also very helpful.
+We will appreciate it if you can find it and send it to us.
+If it cannot be reproduced, then anything that may relates is also helpful.

 ## Logs

 For critical bugs, like crash, or content loss, the log file may be helpful.
-You could find logs in
+You can find logs in

 - **macOS**

-  Open `Console.app` and type "typora" in the search input
+  Open `Console.app` and type "typora" in the search input.

 - **Windows**